ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/java/index.md

     )).join().expect("execute data query problem");
 ```

-Next, we can perform some client processing of the data received:
+After that, we can process the resulting data on the client side:

 ```java
     // Perform some client logic on returned values